Anne: I’m part of the eyes and ears of the monarchy

 The Princess Royal is known for her busy work schedule and she said there was a need to ‘get out and find out what’s going on’.

-The Princess Royal has described herself as the “eyes and ears” of the monarchy who is committed to travelling around the country to support those “doing an incredibly good job”.
+The Princess Royal has described herself as part of the “eyes and ears” of the monarchy who is committed to travelling around the country to support those “doing an incredibly good job”.

-Her comments came at the end of a successful three-day visit to Sri Lanka with her husband where she was pictured carrying some of her bags down the steps of the plane when they first arrived on Tuesday.
+Her comments came at the end of a successful three-day visit to Sri Lanka with her husband which saw her pictured carrying some of her bags down the steps of the plane when they first arrived on Tuesday.

-The princess, who is president of the UK Fashion and Textile Association, also suggested clothing manufacturers might return to a period when garments could be altered for a new use rather than thrown away – in a bid to improve sustainability.
+The King’s sister, who is president of the UK Fashion and Textile Association, also suggested clothing manufacturers might return to a period when garments could be altered for a new use rather than thrown away – in a bid to improve sustainability.

 The princess, 73, has been dubbed the King’s “right-hand woman” thanks to her support for her brother, and her reputation as one of the most hard-working royals in Charles’s slimmed-down monarchy.

-Interviewed by the PA news agency, she was asked about her workload and replied: “Well, I think in the context of the monarchy it takes more than one person to be able to stay in contact, and we’re part of the eyes and ears.
+Interviewed by the PA news agency in Colombo, she was asked about her workload and replied: “Well, I think in the context of the monarchy it takes more than one person to be able to stay in contact, and we’re part of the eyes and ears.

 “So, as much as possible, we just want to get out and find out what’s going on and help support people who are doing an incredibly good job, wherever they are in the country and that applies here too.